 - 2 tablespoons butter or vegan margarine, melted

 - Heat 4 inches of canola oil in a pot over medium high heat.
 Clip a deep fry thermometer on the side and bring oil to 350F, adjust heat to maintain this temperature.

 - In a large bowl whisk together the flour, salt, garlic powder and cornstarch.

 - Pour two tablespoons of the beer into a small container, set aside.
 Add the remaining beer to the flour bowl along with 2 tablespoons water, whisk until combined adding additional water to thin until the batter is the thickness of pancake batter.

 - Turn the oven to 175F.
 Place a wire rack over a baking sheet, add the baking sheet to the oven.

 - One at a time dip the florets into the batter until well coated, then add to the hot oil.
 Fry until golden brown on all sides, about 4 minutes, then transfer to the baking sheet in the oven to keep warm until all cauliflower is done.

 - Stir together the reserved beer, buffalo sauce, and butter.

-- Add the deep fried cauliflower to a blow, drizzle with sauce, toss until well coated, serve immediately.
+- Add the deep fried cauliflower to a bowl, drizzle with sauce, toss until well coated, serve immediately.